eads/hhdcpython/LESSON.md

 Sweet!
 That's a little easier to read, and is going to provide you with much more valuable feedback when you run your program.

+Try running it now to see what happens.